justinrgarrard/world-of-naevis.net/docs/character_creation/background/warlord.md

 # Warlord

-You came to the City to raid and pillage.
+You came to the City to test your abilities against a true challenge.
 You may be a tribal chieftain, a sorcerer prince, or a first-generation knight.
 You specialize in warfare, possessing familiarity with tactics like first aid and [hand signs](../../adventuring/languages#cant).

 **[Skill Proficiency](../../more/review/skills)**: Intimidation, Medicine